words/profanities/readme.md

 List of lots of profane words.

 > See [**cuss**][cuss] for the same words, rated for sureness: how
-> likely it is to be used as either profanity or clean text.
+> likely they are to be used as either profanity or clean text.

 ## Installation